 More than 700,000 Rohingya refugees have arrived from Myanmar's Rakhine State in Bangladesh’s south-eastern districts since August 2017, and hundreds more are arriving every week.
 They join hundreds of thousands who are already living in refugee camps and with local communities.
 More than half of them are women and girls, 60 percent are children under 18.

 Many have arrived injured and deeply traumatized by their experiences, with just the clothes on their backs.
 They need food, clean water and shelter to survive, but above all they need to feel safe.
 People are living in makeshift tents in hugely overcrowded settlements.
 Conditions in the camps are woefully inadequate and unhealthy, with overflowing latrines and contaminated water.
 They’re largely unlit and dangerous at night – women, girls and children are particularly vulnerable to abuse, exploitation and trafficking.

 Oxfam is responding

-We are currently focusing on providing water and sanitation, food, and adapting to better deal with the crowded conditions and sheer numbers of people in the camps.
+We are currently focusing on providing water and sanitation and adapting to better deal with the crowded conditions and sheer numbers of people.